 Within 90 days after filing an equitable distribution action, the Plaintiff must file an equitable distribution Affidavit with the Court and serve a copy on the Defendant.
 Within 30 days after that, the Defendant must file an equitable distribution affidavit and forward it to the Plaintiff.
 These affidavits are intended to set forth each party’s list of marital and separate property, acquisition information, date of separation values and debt information.
 These Affidavits become the road map for your property division case.

-Before the entry of the pretrial order, you can change your opinion regarding any of the assets.
+Before the entry of the Pretrial Order, you can change your opinion regarding any of the assets.
 However, because this may weaken your credibility, it is important to try to obtain the best possible information when preparing your original equitable distribution affidavit.

 - Spouse’s Separate Property: List items you agree are your spouse’s separate property

-- Debts: List all unsecured debts here.
+- Debts: List marital debts incurred during the marriage.